5T33Z0/OC-Little-Translated/README.md

 - Bluebyte for having good conversations
 - insanelymac.com for being a really nice community with kind mods

-Dahliansky's original Shout Outs and Credits:
+Daliansky's original Shout Outs and Credits:

 > - Special credit to：
 > 	- @XianWu write these ACPI component patches that useable to OpenCore